Said-Altameemi/js_and_html_photo_search/README.md

 # Instructions
 ***Build a search web page that searches images among other images in a local database (of your creation)***

-### Create and make the user interface using html css and javascript
+### Create the user interface using html css and javascript
 ```
 <!DOCTYPE html>